Semi-ATE/maxiconda-envs/specs/README.md

 In this file we define the environments and the **primary packages** that make up the environment.

-In order for the `maxiconda` installer to function, there should be **AT LEAST** the following environments:
+In order for the `maxiconda` installer to function propperly, there should be **AT LEAST** the following environments:
 - base : A lean-mean-fighting-machine environment that is **NOT** used as a development environment.
 - _spyder_ : The `spyder` application environment.
 - maxiconda : An environment that suit most average use-cases.